jweaver72/EGZUMMER-WIKI/Radio-operation.md

 ## Frequency scanning

-To start a frequency scan switch the VFO to frequency mode.
-Set the start frequency.
-Set the frequency step (menu `Step`).
-Start scanning with [custom button scan function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Button-functions#custom-button-functions) or by long pressing `* Scan` button.
+To start a frequency scan switch a VFO in frequency mode.
+Set a start frequency.
+Set a frequency step (menu `Step`).
+Start scanning with [custom button scan function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Button-functions#custom-button-functions) or by long pressing the `* Scan` button.

+### Scan frequency range function
+* switch to frequency mode
+* set upper and lower VFO frequencies to scan range boundaries
+* long-press `5 NOAA`, `ScnRng` label should show up
+* start scan with long-press `* Scan`
+* it will scan between given boundaries
+* long-press `5 NOAA` or `EXIT`, or switch VFOs to exit `ScnRng` mode

 ## Memory-channels scanning